roboconf/roboconf.github.io/en/user-guide-snapshot/roboconf-dsl.md

 	# This will create 5 VM instances, called VM 1, VM 2, VM3, VM 4 and VM 5.
 	name: VM ;	# Yes, there is a space at the end... :)
 	count: 5;
+	message: "We can define complex values between quotes.";

 	# On every VM instance, we will deploy...
 	instance of Tomcat {